Osiris-Team/A/README.md

 # A
 **A language compiles to C, which gets compiled to an executable or library.
-This means that A achieves the same cross-platform performance as C, with a simpler syntax and object-oriented code.**
+This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code.
+Maybe you will even have fun coding in this language?**

 **Download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo, open a terminal in that folder and execute `./a/a` or `.\a\a.exe` if you are on Windows.**

 If you are unsure how to pronouce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).

+### Aim
+ - Provide both high and low level methods to everything.
+ - Don't overcomplicate things and keep it easy to read/write.
+ - Stay relevant, meaning new good stuff will replace old stuff.
+Breaking changes are ok.
+ - Allow easy use of GPU and hardware acceleration, instead of only writing CPU code.
+ - Performance and readability have the same importance.
+ - Provide cross-platform methods for all input and output devices, like (touch-)screens, keyboards, files, etc.
+ - Encourage the use of event listeners.

 ### Pros
 - Object-oriented code without performance loss.